 5 Things To Do BEFORE The Start Of The New School Year

-Most kids in Maine will be heading back to school for a new school year at the beginning of September.
-And while I know it doesn't feel like it right now, that's a little over a month away.
+Most kids in Maine will be heading back to school for a new school year at the end of August/ beginning of September.
+And while I know it doesn't feel like it right now, that's just a couple of weeks away.

 As a mom of 4, this is not my first rodeo, as they say, when it comes to Back-to-School season.

 Through the years, I have developed a list of things to do BEFORE the kids start up school again, that make life so much easier when the chaos of the school year gets underway.

 Here are 5 things you can do this month that will make life significantly easier for you this fall.